“I’m perfect! But nobody in this shithole gets me, because I don’t put out!”

 Response to Peary’s Review:

-As Peary notes, this Canadian “musical satire about the meteoric rise and fall of a punk-rock singer” is undeniably “dreary”.
-Despite director Lou Adler’s attempt to lampoon sycophantic fans and the fragility of fame, there’s surprisingly little to laugh at.
+As Peary notes, this Canadian “musical satire about the meteoric rise and fall of a punk-rock singer” (Lane) who “temporarily becomes the idol of girls her age because of her defiant attitude, nihilistic music… and see-through blouses” features “dreary direction by former rock and roll mogul Lou Adler”, who attempts to lampoon sycophantic fans and the fragility of fame — but there’s surprisingly little to laugh at.
 On the other hand, the film is noteworthy for anticipating countless mockumentaries to come — plus, as one IMDb contributor notes, “The film predicts the Madonna Wanna-Be craze by years.”